Symptoms can be a tricky issue when talking about STIs.

 • HPV: Certain high-risk strains of HPV can cause changes in the cells of the cervix, leading to precancerous growths.
 HPV is the leading cause of cervical cancer in women.

 • Chlamydia: Like Gonorrhoea, a Chlamydia infection can cause a different kind of discharge in men and women.
 In men, the discharge tends to be white, cloudy or watery.
+It can also cause the abdominal pain mentioned above, and unexpected menstrual bleeding.
+However, Chlamydia tends to be a much more asymptomatic infection than Gonorrhoea.

 But that’s other STIs.
 What about HIV?